Introduction to IronXL for Python

 Creating New Excel Documents

-To create Excel documents in Python; IronXL for Python provides a simple, fast interface.
+To create Excel documents in Python, IronXL for Python provides a simple, fast interface.

-# Create a new Excel WorkBook document.
+# Create a new Excel WorkBook document in XLSX format

-workbook = WorkBook.Create(ExcelFileFormat.XLSX)
+workbook = WorkBook.create(ExcelFileFormat.XLSX)

-workbook.Metadata.Author = "IronXL"
+workbook.metadata.author = "IronXL"

-# Add a blank WorkSheet
+# Add a new blank worksheet named "main_sheet" to the workbook

-worksheet = workbook.CreateWorkSheet("main_sheet")
+worksheet = workbook.create_worksheet("main_sheet")

-# Add data and styles to the new worksheet
+# Add data to cell "A1"

-worksheet["A1"].Value = "Hello World"
+worksheet["A1"].value = "Hello World"

-# Save the Excel file
+# Save the Excel file with the specified filename

 PYTHON